1966 anti-Igbo pogrom: Background

+Ethnic rivalries in the marketplace might have also influenced the pogrom, especially after the first coup.
+Professor Murray Last, a scholar and historian living in the city of Zaria at the time, recounts his experience:And the day after the coup – January 16th 1966 – there was initially so much open relief on the ABU campus that it shocked me.
+It was only later, when I was living within Zaria city (at Babban Dodo), that I encountered the anger at the way Igbo traders (and journalists) were mocking their Hausa fellow traders in Zaria’s Sabon Gari over the death of their ‘father’, and were pushing aside various motorpark workers elsewhere, telling the Hausa that the rules had now all changed and it was the Hausa who were now the underlings in market or motorpark.
+Hearing the Hausa men tell among themselves each evening of the insults they had heard from Igbos that day showed me vividly how the initial relief at the coup had transformed into fury.
+It worried me little at the time (living safely in the centre of Zaria city) but I was naive enough not to expect serious violence.
+That I only witnessed later when for example, in April 1966, I was in Jalingo: there, one Sunday afternoon, I was formally warned killing was to happen.
+I was told I must leave town before nightfall.

 Northern Nigerians were however also targeted in the Igbo dominated Eastern Nigeria.
 Thousands of Hausas, Tiv and other Northern Tribes were massacred by Igbo mobs, forcing a mass exodus of Northerners from the Eastern Region.

 Non-Igbo Eastern minorities and Midwesterners in the North were also attacked as there were no ways to differentiate them from Igbos by appearance, who were all collectively known by the name "Yameri" in the North.

 One factor that led to the hostility toward Southern Nigerians in general and Igbo in particular was the attempt by the Aguiyi Ironsi regime to abolish regionalisation in favor of a unitary system of government which was regarded as a plot to establish Igbo domination in the Federation.
 On 24 May 1966 Ironsi issued a unitary decree, which led to an explosion of attacks against the Igbo in Northern Nigeria on 29 May 1966.
 The British press was unanimous in its conviction at the time that these 29 May killings were organized and not spontaneous.
-The Ironsi regime was also perceived to have been favoring Southern Nigerians in the appointment to key positions in government, thus heightening the inter ethnic rivalries.
+The Ironsi regime was also perceived to have been favoring Southern Nigerians in the appointment to key positions in government, thus heightening the inter-ethnic rivalries.